shivanialane/II-I-Labs/C++ Lab/Experiment 14(a)/readme.md

-Write a C++ to illustrate the concepts of console I/O operations.
+Write a c++ to illustrate the concepts of console I/O operations.